NeoGeographyToolkit/StereoPipeline/docs/pinholemodels.rst

 * **Null** = A placeholder model that applies no distortion.

-* **Tsai** = A common distortion model :cite:`tsai1987` similar to the one used by OpenCV and THEIA.
+* **Tsai** = A common distortion model :cite:`tsai1987` similar to the one used by OpenCV and Theia.
 This model uses the following
   parameters:

   *K1, K2* = Radial distortion parameters.